 Redfin is a full-service real estate brokerage that is dedicated to disrupting the entire housing sector.
 In doing so, Redfin hopes to eventually turn into a “one-stop shop” for buyers and sellers.
 Perhaps even more notably, Redfin is making a name for itself by saving customers $8,400 on average.
 The company’s technology focused business model cuts unwanted costs and improves the buying and selling process for everyone involved.

 Unfortunately, however, few publicly traded companies have faced more headwinds than Redfin.
 As an iBuyer platform, Redfin was simultaneously sold off in the tech downturn and along with real estate stocks that have guided down in the wake of increasing interest rates and less activity.
 All things considered, today’s macroeconomic environment has proven difficult for a tech company looking to revolutionize the real estate industry.

 To be clear, the decrease in market cap was warranted; shares of Redfin ran too hot, along with just about every other stock in the last year.
 However, today’s valuation makes Redfin look like one of the best cheap stocks to buy today.
-Down more than 90% from its all-time high, it’s hard not to view Redfin as one of today’s best value stocks.
+Down considerably from its all-time high, it’s hard not to view Redfin as one of today’s best value stocks.

 Not only was Redfin able to increase its revenue by a compound annual growth rate of 50% between 2017 and 2021, but some analysts expect 2022 revenue to reach as high as $2.5 billion.
 In the event Redfin is able to increase its market share, it only needs to grab a small portion of the entire iBuying industry to make today’s share price look like a bargain.
 That’s not to say Redfin will be a home run over the next year or two, but rather that a patient investor with a 10-year time horizon will be very happy they bought shares at today’s prices.